Microchip-MPLAB-Harmony/aws_cloud/apps/led_shadow_client_ecc/docs/readme_sam_e54_xpro_winc3400.md

 1. Open the application project *firmware/sam_e54_xpro_winc3400.X* in the IDE
 2. Use the aws_clientcredential.h and aws_clientcredentialkeys.h obtained from provisoning the device to aws account.
+3. Enter the WIFI credentials in aws_clientcredential.h if not entered already.
-3. Build and program the application using the IDE
+4. Build and program the application using the IDE

 ## Running the Application
 1. Ensure Wifi router is connected to internet before turning on the board.